Janet Royall, Baroness Royall of Blaisdon: Principal of Somerville College

 In February 2017, Somerville College, Oxford, announced the selection of Baroness Royall as its next principal.
 She succeeded Alice Prochaska at the end of August 2017.
 In 2019, Royall attracted media attention following her decision to remove octopus from the college menu and supported the introduction of gender-neutral toilets.
-As Principal, Royall implemented mandatory unconscious bias training in which students, leading to criticism from Toby Young of the Free Speech Union.
+As Principal, Royall implemented mandatory unconscious bias training for students, leading to criticism from Toby Young of the Free Speech Union.

 She also oversaw an expansion of scholarship provision at Somerville College and initiated outreach to local primary schools.
 She served as Chair of the Conference of Colleges from 2020 to 2023 and for two years before that was Deputy Chair.
 In 2021, Royall led a campaign for Somerville to become a College of Sanctuary, offering a pathway to Oxford for students displaced by war or internal unrest.
 The University of Oxford later adopted this campaign and formed such a Community of Sanctuary.
 In May 2024, Royall instructed Thames Valley Police, who were monitoring pro-Palestine protests, to leave the grounds of Somerville College.
 In 2024, the UK Campaign Against Anti-Semitism wrote a formal letter of complaint after the Somerville College magazine, with a foreword by Royall, omitted any mention of Jewish victims in three articles on the Holocaust.
 It was announced that she would be standing down from the role of Principal of Somerville College at the end of the 2024/25 academic year at the age of 70.